0. Introduction

 11 First article

-Representative sample of a product, component, or output from a process used to verify that prescribed activities have satisfied the requirements as specified by XXX.
+A representative sample of a product, component, or output from a process is used to verify that prescribed activities have satisfied the requirements as specified by XXX.

 12 Key performance indicator (KPI)